Transdermal: Transcellular pathway

-By this route, drugs cross the skin by directly passing through both the phospholipids membranes and the cytoplasm of the dead keratinocytes that constitute the stratum corneum.
+By this route, drugs cross the skin by directly passing through both the phospholipid-rich membranes and the cytoplasm of the dead keratinocytes that constitute the stratum corneum.

 Although this is the path of shortest distance, the drugs encounter significant resistance to permeation.
 This resistance is caused because the drugs must cross the lipophilic membrane of each cell, then the hydrophilic cellular contents containing keratin, and then the phospholipid bilayer of the cell one more time.
 This series of steps is repeated numerous times to traverse the full thickness of the stratum corneum.

 Intercellular pathway

 The other more common pathway through the skin is via the intercellular route.
 Drugs crossing the skin by this route must pass through the small spaces between the cells of the skin, making the route more tortuous.
-Although the thickness of the stratum corneum is only about 20 µm, the actual diffusional path of most molecules crossing the skin is on the order of 400 µm.
+Although the thickness of the stratum corneum is only about 20 μm, the actual diffusional path of most molecules crossing the skin is on the order of 400 μm.
 The 20-fold increase in the actual path of permeating molecules greatly reduces the rate of drug penetration.

 Recent research has established that the intercellular route can be dramatically enhanced by attending to the physical chemistry of the system solubilizing the active pharmaceutical ingredient, rendering a dramatically more efficient delivery of payload and enabling the delivery of most compounds via this route.